 Addie Model

 Furthermore, documenting learner performance is essential during the Implementation Phase.
-It allows for the assessment of the instructional effectiveness and provides valuable feedback for continuous improvement.
+It allows for the assessment of instructional effectiveness and provides valuable feedback for continuous improvement.
 By documenting learner performance, instructional designers can identify any gaps in understanding, modify the instruction if necessary, and provide additional support to learners as needed.

 In summary, the successful Implementation Phase of the ADDIE model involves training facilitators, ensuring access to necessary materials and tools, and documenting learner performance.
-These considerations are essential to facilitate effective delivery of instruction and to achieve the desired learning outcomes.
+These considerations are essential to facilitate effective delivery of instruction and to achieve the intended learning outcomes.

 Explanation of ADDIE Model